DavidPVaz/space-neon-refactored/README.md

 - [ ] Refine the values of the enemies and power-up spawn logic

 #### **To play the game**:
-- Clone the project and run ant with the build.xml to create the jar.
+- Clone the project and run ant with the build.xml to create the jar, or just download it from the release.
-- Go to release tab and download it.

 ## **Credits**: